Eurovision Song Contest 2026: Location

-In addition to the main venue, the Rathausplatz will be the location of the Eurovision Village, which hosts performances by contest participants and local artists as well as screenings of the live shows for the general public.
-The Vienna City Hall will host the EuroClub, which organises the official after-parties and private performances by contest participants, as well as the "Turquoise Carpet" and opening ceremony on 10 May 2026, where the contestants and their delegations will be presented before accredited press and fans.
-Both locations will repeat the same functions they held in 2015.
+In addition to the main venue, the Rathausplatz was the location of the Eurovision Village, which hosted performances by contest participants and local artists as well as screenings of the live shows for the general public.
+The Prater Dome nightclub hosted the EuroClub, which organised the official after-parties and private performances by contest participants.
+The "Turquoise Carpet" event was held on 10 May 2026 at the Burgtheater, with the contestants and their delegations walking across the Eurovision Village at Rathausplatz to be presented before accredited press and fans, before ending at the Vienna City Hall, where the opening ceremony followed.

 Bidding phase

-Following Österreichischer Rundfunk (ORF)'s win for Austria in 2025, its director, Roland Weißmann, emphasised venue suitability and proximity to airports as key criteria in the selection process for the host city for 2026, while ORF's program director Stefanie Groiss-Horowitz noted the lack of newly built large arenas in recent years but encouraged municipalities with viable plans to submit bids.
+Following Austria's victory in the 2025 contest, the host broadcaster, Österreichischer Rundfunk (ORF), held a press conference at which its director, Roland Weißmann, identified the suitability of venues and proximity to airports as the principal criteria in the selection of the host city.
+ORF's programme director, Stefanie Groiss-Horowitz, observed that no large arenas had been newly built in the country in recent years, but encouraged municipalities with viable proposals to submit bids.

-Several Austrian cities expressed interest in hosting the 2026 contest within days of the 2025 victory.
+A number of Austrian cities expressed interest in hosting the 2026 contest within days of the nation's victory in 2025.
 On 18 May 2025, the mayor of Vienna, Michael Ludwig, confirmed the city's intention to bid.
-On the same day, Graz stated it was examining a potential bid, with mayor Elke Kahr pointing to Stadthalle Graz as a suitable venue.
-The Schwarzl Freizeit Zentrum, also in Graz, was proposed as a potential venue by its concert manager and operator, Klaus Leutgeb.
-Also on 18 May, Innsbruck and Wels confirmed they would bid with the Olympiahalle and a new exhibition hall, respectively.
-Oberwart also expressed interest in hosting.
-On 19 May, Sankt Pölten's mayor Matthias Stadler proposed VAZ St. Pölten as a possible venue.
-On 26 May, Ebreichsdorf presented a proposal to host in a temporary venue.
+The same day, Graz announced that it was examining a potential bid, with mayor Elke Kahr singling out the Stadthalle Graz as a suitable venue.
+The Schwarzl Freizeit Zentrum, also in Graz, was put forward as a potential venue by its concert manager and operator, Klaus Leutgeb.
+Also on 18 May, Innsbruck and Wels confirmed that they would bid, with the Olympiahalle and a new exhibition hall respectively proposed as venues.
+Oberwart likewise declared its interest in hosting.
+On 19 May, the mayor of St. Pölten, Matthias Stadler, proposed the VAZ St. Pölten as a venue.
+On 26 May, Ebreichsdorf submitted a proposal to host the contest in a temporary venue.

-ORF launched the bidding process on 2 June 2025, by opening a window for cities and municipalities to declare their interest.
-Those candidates received the detailed tender documents and had until 4 July to submit their bids.
+ORF launched the bidding process on 2 June 2025 by opening a window for cities and municipalities to declare their interest.
+Those candidates received the detailed tender documents and were required to submit their bids by 4 July.
 Ebreichsdorf withdrew from the process on 15 June, followed by Oberwart on 21 June, Graz on 27 June, and Wels on 1 July.
 Vienna and Innsbruck were the only cities to submit bids by the deadline.
 On 20 August, the EBU and ORF announced Vienna as the host city.